swennemans/building-your-own-reactjs/basics/01-virtual-dom.md

-#The virtual DOM
+#The virtual DOM 🕹

-Even though React is not inheritly tied to a Virtual DOM (vDOM), React.js (currently) is.
+React is not inheritly tied to it's Virtual DOM (vDOM) but React.js (currently) is.
- The `vDOM` is an (important) implementation detail to make React.js to work declarable, predictable and performant.
+ The `vDOM` is an (important) implementation detail to make React.js declarable, predictable and performant.

 > If you're interested in why React.js is using a vDOM I can recommend [this video](https://www.youtube.com/watch?v=-DX3vJiqxm4) of Pete Hunt.